Deployment

 Deploy keys

-A deploy key authenticates CLI commands against the orchestrator.
+A deploy key authenticates CLI commands against the control plane.
 Each project has its own deploy key, generated during valet-dev init or valet-dev deploy.

 Deploy keys are scoped to a single project.
 They authorize schema pushes, handler uploads, and environment variable management.
 They do not grant access to read or write application data.

-To rotate a deploy key, contact the orchestrator admin or regenerate through the dashboard.
+To rotate a deploy key, regenerate through the dashboard or contact the project admin.

 Project URLs